How to Become a Doctor: Real Steps, Real Talk, and Premed Advice You Actually Need

 Step 4: Apply to Medical School (And Play the Numbers Game)

 Think applying is just about grades?
-Nope.
+It isn’t.
 It’s about telling a story.
 Your story.

 Make sure your story is consistent and honest.
-If you mention you are interested in research but haven’t spent any time performing research that is a red flag.
-Don’t tell the admissions committee what you think they want to hear.
-Tell then the truth.
-Tell them your truth!
+If you mention an interest in research but have never actually done any, that is a red flag.
+Don’t tell admissions committees what you think they want to hear.
+Tell them the truth — your truth.

 Application Must-Haves: